Akshayplayer/Credit-Card-Fraud-Detection/README.md

 **Specific Actions:**
 - Use metrics like accuracy, precision, recall, and F1-score.
-- Confusion matrix and classification report can be used to check the performance of the model on the classes.
+- A confusion matrix and classification report can be used to check the performance of the model in the classes.
 - Focus on recall to identify fraudulent transactions more effectively.
--

 **Output:** Final model with its performance metrics on the testing data, demonstrating its ability to detect fraud.